Skip to content

 select m

-8. Prefer SyntaxIssues When Available
+8. Prefer the Typed Statement-Level Facts When Available

 9. No Magic Strings for Namespaces

-# In every rule:
+// In every architecture rule:

-where t.Namespace.StartsWith("Acme.Domain")
+where t.Namespace.FullName.StartsWith("Acme.Domain")

-where u.Namespace.StartsWith("Acme.Web")
+where u.Namespace.FullName.StartsWith("Acme.Web")

 10. Suppressions with Justification